 “You joke, but I do feel somewhat different today.
-This morning….”
-I am interrupted abruptly by a dazzle of Zebras crossing before us, followed by happy children.
-“Wow,” I exclaim.
-Right in front of me, I see a black rhino lying down on his back, all relaxed, while a couple rubs his belly.
+This morning….Whoa!”
+I exclaim interrupted abruptly by a dazzle of Zebras crossing before us, followed by happy children.
+I follow them with my eyes and they pass by a black rhino lying down on his back, all relaxed, while a couple rubs his belly.
 And, just a little bit further, there is a family of hippos having a great time with their new human friends as well.
 The view is simply amazing.
 “They are so impressive up close like that, aren’t they?”
+I ask.

 “They are magnificent,” June replies.
 “And, you haven’t seen anything yet.”